PLANNED GIVING

 A planned gift may be outright or deferred.
 It may be made through a will, retirement plan, real estate, bargain sale, life insurance policy or other capital assets.
 Deferred gifts often provide the most attractive benefits to the donor.
 Deferred gift vehicles are bequests, gift plans that generate income during one’s lifetime, trusts that pay income to a charity with corpus passing to heirs, contract designations, and remainder interests in a personal residence.

-Donors who have made an outright or a planned gift to the CCIM Foundation’s endowment fund will be recognized in our Legacy Society.
+Donors who have made an outright or a planned gift to The CCIM Institute Foundation’s endowment fund will be recognized in our Legacy Society.

-We hope you’ll tell us when you have named the CCIM Foundation in your will by returning a Declaration of Intent to us.
+We hope you’ll tell us when you have named The CCIM Institute Foundation in your will by returning a Declaration of Intent to us.
 We would very much like the opportunity to thank you for your generosity.

 Click for Planned Giving Options: